-This is my step sister's story of her first baby's pregnancy and birth.
+This is my nephew's story.
+He had Potter's Syndrome.
 Noah touched down and lifted off sooner than any of us wanted.
 And I am so amazed to see how this family has pulled every good thing from that painful experience.

 We were expecting our first baby and we were very excitedly awaiting the upcoming anatomy scan so we could get another peek at our baby and give them an identity.
 The appointment finally came.
 We sat anxiously in the waiting room.
 Finally, it was time to go to the back.
 I had invited my cousin to come along and witness the appointment with us.
 I got all set up, pulled my shirt up and the jelly was squirted onto my belly.
 We were finally seeing our baby.